 Composite analysis is the primary technique used in the study.
-Annual-mean and seasonal-mean composites were derived by computing weighted averages to account for differences in the number of samples from each month and avoid a possible seasonal effect due to QBO or ENSO phase-locking, so all months contribute equally to a seasonal or annual-mean composite.
-The length of the experiments is such that the number of total El Niño and La Niña months for GC3 N216-pi were 1700 and

-1600, respectively, whereas 2400 months were classified as QBOW and 1800 as QBOE.
-Moreover, EN months found under

-OBOW were 626 compared to 392 under OBOE for the simulation, whereas in the observed 1979-2020 period using HadSST SSTs and the ERA5 OBO index, 65 OBOW EN months and 45 OBOE EN months were diagnosed.
-The ratio of OBOW-EN and OBOE-EN months to the total number of available months is slightly lower in the models (0.10 and 0.06, respectively)

-160 compared to ERA5 1979-2020 (0.11 and 0.08, respectively) because in the models fewer months satisfy our threshold for each QBO phase at 70 hPa, due to the low amplitude bias of the QBO in the lower stratosphere in GCMs.
-(Schenzinger et al., 2017; Bushell et al., 2020).
+Annual-mean and seasonal-mean composites were derived by computing weighted averages to account for differences in the number of samples from each month and avoid a possible seasonal effect due to QBO or ENSO phaselocking, so all months contribute equally to a seasonal- or annual-mean composite.
+The length of the experiments is such that the number of total El Niño and La Niña months for GC3 N216-pi were 1700 and 1600, respectively, whereas 2400 months were classified as QBOW and 1800 as QBOE.
+Moreover, EN months found under QBOW were 626 compared to 392 under QBOE for the simulation, whereas in the observed 1979-2020 period using HadSST SSTs and the ERA5 QBO index, 65 QBOW-EN months and 45 QBOE-EN months were diagnosed.
+The ratio of QBOW-EN and QBOE-EN months to the total number of available months is slightly lower in the models (0.10 and 0.06, respectively) compared to ERA5 1979-2020 (0.11 and 0.08, respectively) because in the models fewer months satisfy our threshold for each QBO phase at 70 hPa due to the low-amplitude bias of the QBO in the lower stratosphere in GCMs (Schenzinger et al., 2017; Bushell et al., 2022).

 In addition to composite analysis, multi-linear regression analysis is also employed to explore the impact of one or more of the indices.
-Previous studies have shown that the regression can separate candidate mechanisms or indices (Gray et al., 2018;

-Misios et al., 2019; Rao et al., 2020), for example, by removing the influence of ENSO.
-Details of the regression analysis technique are provided in the appendix A1.
+Previous studies have shown that the regression can separate candidate mechanisms or indices (Gray et al., 2018; Misios et al., 2019; Rao et al., 2020), for example, by removing the influence of ENSO.
+Details of the regression analysis technique are provided in Appendix A.

 The statistical significance of the observed composite differences is estimated using a randomised resampling ("bootstrapping with replacement") method that generates a distribution of differences constructed from randomly sampling the observed period.
-The significance level is then interpreted as QBO W-E differences that are outside the 95% of the distribution of random differences.
-The significance in the simulations is estimated using a Welch two-sided t-test.
-When calculating correlations, random samples are drawn from the entire simulation and the process is repeated 10,000 times to evaluate the likelihood of obtaining a significant relationship by chance.
+The significance level is then interpreted as QBO W-E differences that are outside of the 95% confidence level of the distribution of randomly generated differences.
+The significance in the simulations is estimated using Welch's two-sided t test, but other bootstrap methods were tested without significantly changing the results.